tudelft3d/Solar3Dcity/README.md

 ![solar3dcity-header](http://3dgeoinfo.bk.tudelft.nl/biljecki/github/solar3dcity/ov-solar-nw-n-legend-logo-small.png)

-The scripts compute the solar irradiance data thanks to the [solpy](https://github.com/nrcharles/solpy) library.
+The scripts compute the solar irradiation data thanks to the [solpy](https://github.com/nrcharles/solpy) library.

 #### Please note that this is an experimental research software prototype under continuous development.

 Introduction
 ---------------------

-The estimation of the solar irradiance of roof surfaces is one of the prominent use-cases of 3D city models.
+The estimation of the solar irradiation of roof surfaces is one of the prominent use-cases of 3D city models.
 This use-case is important for estimating the feasibility of installing a photovoltaic panel on a roof.
 Such estimations are usually done on a large-scale, e.g. on the area of a municipality.
 For instance, see [an example](http://www.sun-area.net/index.php?id=103) in Germany.
 Further, there are many academic articles that explore this topic.

 Despite the popularity of this 3D use-case, there are two drawbacks: